coco875/SpaghettiKart/docs/migrations.md

 1. Create the new folder structure in your mod
 2. Move texture files according to the path mapping tables above
 3. For kart textures, duplicate each frame texture to the 4 wheel variants
+4. Create a `mods.toml` file at the root of your mod (see [mods.toml documentation](mods-toml.md))
-4. Test your mod with the new version of SpaghettiKart
+5. Test your mod with the new version of SpaghettiKart

 ## Troubleshooting